 After the telemedicine app has been deployed, it must be adequately supported to ensure that users are offered reliable service.
 Partnering with a reputable and experienced HIPAA-Compliant managed hosting provider will help to ensure that your telehealth app is a success.

 Atlantic.Net is a leading and trusted hosting solutions provider, offering a class-leading 100% uptime Service Level Agreement.
 Our data centers are built to the highest of standards with security and high availability at the forefront of the design process.
-All of the infrastructure is failsafed and highly redundant.
+All the infrastructure is failsafe and highly redundant.
 We have dual power feeds from different power grids, redundant cooling and airflow systems, and each server, storage device, or network stack has at least one failover pair (in most cases it’s two or three!)